How to Visit Kirkjubøur in the Faroe Islands (+ What to See There)

-Getting around the Faroe Islands:
+🚗 Getting around the Faroe Islands:

 - Cheapest car rental options (and with most availability!)

-- Vagar airport to Torshavn (a quick transfer service!)
+- Vágar airport to Tórshavn (a quick transfer service)

-Top Experiences and Tours in the Faroes:
+🇫🇴 Best tours and activities in the Faroes:

 My initial plans for the Faroe Islands included spending a few hours hiking to Kirkjubøur, hanging around the historic village for a bit, and then hiking back to Tórshavn.

-As the days went on, I became keener on checking out some of the lesser talked about islands such as Nólsoy and Skúvoy, and the desire to hike to Kirkjubøur kind of fizzled out.
+As the days went on, I became keener on checking out some of the lesser talked about islands, such as Nólsoy and Skúvoy, and the desire to hike to Kirkjubøur kind of fizzled out.

 Well, due to the Faroes working her magic (my way of saying providing us with less than desirable weather), we skipped out on Skúvoy and axed the long day trip to Nólsoy.